 We also sell our individual systems through dealers for countries that have a less developed waste collection and separation infrastructure and where landfilling is now the only affordable solution.
 Waste4ME not only offers the system itself, but also provides an in depth knowledge and expertise as well as capacity sale for the parties with smaller waste flows.

 The Waste Energy Recycling (WER) unit is a mobile waste management pyrolysis technology, that uses a chemical process, to decompose input streams by heating them at a high temperature without the presence of oxygen.
 Additionally, metal components get separated and are then available for reuse.
 The output of this pyrolysis reaction is gas, oil or an electricity stream, depending on homogeneity of the waste input.

 All in all, WER is a turn-key solution, that is quick to install and easy to operate.
-Thanks to its mobile nature, WER allows to avoid transport, electricity and gas boiler costs.
+Thanks to its mobile nature, WER allows to reduce transport, electricity and gas costs.
 Overall, we tackle waste where recycling is not feasible and we offer a green solution where waste disposal is an issue.

 With the help of our quick calculator below, get an idea of what you can produce with your waste stream, and how quickly your investment in WER will be paid back.

 Disclaimer: The results of our business case calculator are only rough estimates, to provide a first overview of potential outputs.
 These results are not binding.
 Waste4ME reserves a right to any changes, depending on further material tests, location characteristics, etc.

 To discuss your business case further or to get your questions answered, get in touch with us